 Vaccinations: Yellow Fever vaccine is required.
 Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
 Hepatitis B vaccine is also recommended for those who may have sexual contact, tattoos or require medical treatment.

 Travel & Transportation

-Lock vehicle doors and keep windows closed when driving.
-At roadblocks or checkpoints, open the driver’s side window slightly in order to communicate and show documents through closed windows.
-In the event of an automobile accident, remain inside the vehicle and wait for police.
+Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
 If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed directly to the nearest police station or gendarmerie to report the incident.
 Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.
-In heavy traffic, be wary of gangs of street children who may open doors and steal belongings.

 Official motorcades pose serious risks to drivers and pedestrians in Kinshasa.

 - Pull to the side of the road as far as possible and extinguish the vehicle’s headlights when sirens or security forces announce their presence.

 - Do not take photographs of motorcades.

 - Do not attempt to move until the entire motorcade has passed and proceed only when security forces permit it.